100 Women Who Care North Suburban Chicago

 • If the prior meeting is a Zoom meeting (February and August), you should email Laurie the name of the charity you want to nominate in advance of the meeting because we choose the charities to be presented at the end of the Zoom meeting.

-• If the prior meeting is an in-person meeting, you can submit the name of the charity at the meeting itself.
+• If the prior meeting is an in-person meeting, you can email Laurie ahead of time OR submit the name of the charity at the meeting itself.

 • If your name is picked as one of the three presenters or two alternates, you will know the next day.